shanalikhan/code-settings-sync/CONTRIBUTING.md

 <img src="https://shanalikhan.github.io/img/slack.PNG" alt="Drawing" style="width: 50px;"/>
 </a>

-If you need any help or want someone to set up the workspace with you and get you stepping through code in your IDE, make some noise in #contributors.
+If you need any help or want someone to set up the workspace with you and get you stepping through code in your editor, make some noise in #contributors.
 Don't be afraid to speak up!

 If you are looking forward to solve issues, you can select any issue you want but it would be great if you start with these issues, for these issues I will be specifically asking for help :